Tennessee State Player ‘Unresponsive’ In Vanderbilt Game, Taken For Emergency Surgery After Head Injury

 Abercrombie is a redshirt junior and he was playing quite well before the injury happened.

-Near the end of the second quarter, Abercrombie came over to the sideline and that was when the trouble started as TSU coach Rod Reed told the Tennesseean.
+Near the end of the second quarter, Abercrombie came over to the sideline and that was when the trouble started, as TSU coach Rod Reed told the Tennesseean.

 “It was right before the half.
 He came to the sideline and just kind of collapsed there.”

-After that, medical personnel administered oxygen to Abercrombie before he ended up being taken off the field on a stretcher.
-From there, he was immediately rushed to Vanderbilt Medical Center where emergency surgery of some kind needed to be performed.
+After that, medical personnel administered oxygen to Abercrombie before he was taken off the field on a stretcher.
+From there, he was immediately rushed to Vanderbilt Medical Center where emergency surgery of some kind was performed.

 The game continued and was eventually won by Tennessee State 31-27, but both teams showed their concern and respect after it was over.